 Field-hunting tip

-Look in oxidized zones of sulfide ore deposits country — that is the host setting where siderotil typically forms.
+Look in oxidized zones of sulfide ore deposits country, the host setting where siderotil typically forms.
 If you start seeing melanterite, chalcanthite, pyrite in float, you are in the right ground.
 Field specimens usually show a fibrous, efflorescent crusts, powdery coatings habit, so train your eye for that shape before scanning the outcrop.